dweekly/docs/pages/deep-linked-ads/doubleclick-mobile-tracking.md

 #### Grab Server to Server Token

 Once you've captured the advertiser ID and selected the advertiser, navigate to <notranslate>**Floodlight Configuration**</notranslate>.
-From there, go to "server to server", and make sure "in-app attribution tracking" is check-marked.
-Click new token, call it “Branch token”, and save it.
+From there, go to <notranslate>"server to server"</notranslate>, and make sure <notranslate>"in-app attribution tracking"</notranslate> is check-marked.
+Click new token, call it <notranslate>“Branch token”</notranslate>, and save it.
 Copy this value, as well.

 ![image](/_assets/img/pages/deep-linked-ads/doubleclick/server-token.png)